StartArticlesWhat is ERP (Enterprise Resource Planning)? Understand the Integrated System of...

 5. Go-live and initial monitoring

 It is crucial to maintain clear communication with all stakeholders during this phase.
-Change management is essential to deal with resistance and ensure acceptance of the new system
+Change management is essential to address resistance and ensure the acceptance of the new system.

 User Training

-Effective user training is essential to maximize the benefits of ERP.
-It must be comprehensive and tailored to the specific needs of each user group
+Effective user training is essential to maximize the benefits of the ERP.
+It must be comprehensive and tailored to the specific needs of each user group.

 Training methods may include: